microsoft/PowerBI-Developer-Samples/.NET Core/README.md

 ### Run the application on localhost

-1. Open Visual Studio Code.

-2. Open _.NET Core/App Owns Data/DotNetCorePaas_ folder.

-3. Open integrated terminal and type the below command to start the application.<br>

-   `dotnet run`

-4. Open __localhost:5001__ in browser or follow the direction in the output log.
+1. Open the app in IDE.

+2. Build and run the application.